• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • Arius asserts that the Father created Christ.
 St. Athanasius

-• defends the eternality of the Son of God.
+• Defends the eternality of the Son of God.
 Nicea is the first of

 • Seven Ecumenical (church-wide) Councils (325–787).